 And that's all you'll need to do!
 Once you've set up your map, you can view it in one of three styles (Light, Map, or Satellite) and even look at your locations using Street View.

 Compare cast members in 3D

 When you're choosing the best fit for a new role, what's better than seeing your potential cast in three dimensions?
-With the 3D space block, you can see how your cast members stack up in virtual space.
-This block could also be used for comparing sets or checking out prop inventory at scale.
+With the 3D space app, you can see how your cast members stack up in virtual space.
+This app could also be used for comparing sets or checking out prop inventory at scale.

 Step 1: Make sure your base contains 3D model files.

 Create an attachment field in the relevant table, and fill it with 3D model files.

 You can upload any of these file types: COLLADA, gLTF, or OBJ/MTL (in this case, please include both the OBJ file and the MTL file in the same record, in the same attachment field).
 The 3D space app also supports 2D image files, which will render as flat images in the 3D space.
 Good sources for 3D model files are poly.google.com, Sketchfab, and Clara.io.